 South Carolina state law allows those injured due to the other individual’s negligence to seek redress in the state’s civil courts.
 Although the investigation into this particular accident is still ongoing, drunk driving often constitutes negligent conduct under the state’s civil statutes.

 When someone incurs injury because of another’s negligence, monetary damages are possible.
-Civil litigation may seek compensation for incurred medical expenses, pain, suffering, possible lost wages and other losses.
+Civil litigation may seek compensation for incurred medical expenses, pain and suffering, possible lost wages and other losses.
 In some cases, negligent party’s insurer and the complainant may reach agreement without a trial.

 If you or a loved one suffers injury in an accident, it is possible to review the legal implications with Columbia car accident attorneys that focus on relevant areas of South Carolina personal injury law.
 Scheduling of a no-charge consultation is possible.
 Such a consultation is without obligation, and it is fully confidential.
 To learn more, please contact us.